pywbem/pywbem/docs/mockwbemserver.rst

         instance of CIM_Foo as $I1 { InstanceID = "I1"; SomeData=3 };
         '''

-    # Create a faked connection (with a mock repository)
+    # Create a faked connection including a mock WBEM server with a CIM repo
     conn = pywbem_mock.FakedWBEMConnection(default_namespace='root/cimv2')

     # Compile the MOF string and add its CIM objects to the default namespace
-    # of the mock repository
+    # of the CIM repository
     conn.compile_mof_string(mof)

     # Perform a few operations on the faked connection: